cmu-phil/grasp/README.md

 # Python Translation Intent

-We are intending to translate the above into Python.
+We are intending to translate the above Java code into Python.
 When this is done, we will point to the translation here.